InstitutoTodosPelaSaude/flexpipe/README.md

 ### 2. Why `rule refine` stops with "ERROR: unsupported rooting mechanisms or root not found"?

-This error is mostly likely related to the lack of the rooting genome(s) in the
+This error is mostly likely by missing root genome(s).
+For example, if the phylogeny has to be rooted based on the branch leading to the genome 'JF912185', such genome must be listed among the ones listed in `config/keep.txt`.
+If the rooting genomes are not included in that file, they will not be included in the alignment, and this error message with be display:

+augur refine is using TreeTime version 0.9.4
+0.82        TreeTime.reroot: with method or node: JF912185

+ERROR: unsupported rooting mechanisms or root not found

+'JF912185' is an Yellow Fever Virus genome.
+If you are not running an YFV analysis, you need to add an appropriate genome in `config/keep.txt`, and also change the root [genome(s)](https://github.com/InstitutoTodosPelaSaude/flexpipe/blob/main/Snakefile#L39) listed in `rule parameters`: